Translating Classical Buddhism to Modern English

 4. “Kāśyapa, I’ve seen those ascetics fall into hell when their bodies broke up and their lives ended.
 I’ve also seen ascetics born in a heavenly good place when their bodies broke up and their lives ended.
 Sometimes, I’ve seen ascetics who enjoyed the ascetic practices born in hell when their bodies broke up and their lives ended.
 Sometimes, I’ve seen ascetics who enjoyed the ascetic practices born in a heavenly good place.

 5. “Kāśyapa, I fully know and fully see these two destinies that are places gotten as rewards.
 Why would I want to rebuke all those ascetics and consider them corrupt?
 When I correctly say ‘Yes,’ they then say ‘No.’ When I correctly say ‘No,’ they say ‘Yes.’
-Kāśyapa, there are ascetics and priests who equally possess the way, and there are ascetics and priest who don’t equally possess the way.
+Kāśyapa, there are ascetics and priests who equally possess the way, and there are ascetics and priests who don’t equally possess the way.
 Kāśyapa, those who aren’t equal are the ones that I set aside because their teaching isn’t shared with ascetics and priests equally.

-6. “Kāśyapa, those who are wise make this observation: ‘When the ascetic Gautama had unskillful qualities, quite defiled, dark, and ignoble and when other teachers had the same qualities, which of them was capable of destroying these qualities?’
+6. “Kāśyapa, those who are wise make this observation: ‘When the ascetic Gautama had unskillful qualities that are quite defiled, dark, and ignoble and other teachers had the same qualities, which of them was capable of destroying these qualities?’
 Kāśyapa, when the wise make this observation, they thus know and see that only the ascetic Gautama was able to destroy these qualities.
 Kāśyapa, when those who are wise make this observation, inquire into this, and discuss this, I’m the one who they name as being so.

-8. “Furthermore, Kāśyapa, those who are wise make this observation, ‘The ascetic Gautama has skillful qualities, pristine, sublime, and noble and other teachers have the same qualities.
+8. “Furthermore, Kāśyapa, those who are wise make this observation, ‘The ascetic Gautama has skillful qualities that are pristine, sublime, and noble and other teachers have the same qualities.
 Which of them is capable of cultivating and making them grow?’
 Kāśyapa, when the wise make this observation, they thus know and see: ‘Only the ascetic Gautama is capable of cultivating these qualities and making them grow.’
 Kāśyapa, when the wise make this observation, inquire into this, and discuss this, I’m the one who they name as being so.

 10. “Kāśyapa, there’s a path and a way that a monk cultivates, and then he himself will know and see: ‘The ascetic Gautama’s speech is timely, genuine, meaningful, the teaching, and the discipline.’
-Kāśyapa, what is the path and what are the way that a monk cultivates, and then he himself will know and see: ‘The ascetic Gautama’s speech is timely, genuine, meaningful, the teaching, and the discipline’?
+Kāśyapa, what is the path and what is the way that a monk cultivates, and then he himself will know and see: ‘The ascetic Gautama’s speech is timely, genuine, meaningful, the teaching, and the discipline’?

 11. “Kāśyapa, a monk cultivates the awakening factor of mindfulness based on stopping, lack of desire, and escape.
 He cultivates the awakening factor of the teaching … effort … joy … calm … samādhi … equanimity based on stopping, lack of desire, and escape.
-Kāśyapa, this is the path and the way that a monk cultivates, and then he himself will know and see: ‘The ascetic Gautama’s speech is timely, genuine, meaningful, the teaching, and the discipline.”
+Kāśyapa, this is the path and the way that a monk cultivates, and then he himself will know and see: ‘The ascetic Gautama’s speech is timely, genuine, meaningful, the teaching, and the discipline.’”

 12. Kāśyapa said, “Gautama, there’s only this path and this way that a monk cultivates, and then he himself knows and sees: ‘The ascetic Gautama’s speech is timely, genuine, meaningful, the teaching, and the discipline.’
 It’s only the dirty ascetic practices that make it possible to be named a priest or an ascetic.
 What dirty ascetic practices make it possible to be named a priest or an ascetic?